Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Wave-optics Rendering of Translucent Primitives for Computer-generated Holography

 Gaussian Wave Splatting (GWS) \cite{choi2025gaussian} is a CGH method capable of computing holograms that accurately represent 3D scenes from collections of 2D Gaussians \cite{huang20242d} extracted from any off-the-shelf optimized 2DGS models, e.g., models optimized using the \texttt{gsplat} library~\cite{ye2024gsplat}.
 GWS first analytically determines the spectrum of each Gaussian described by its mean $\mean_i$ and 3D covariance $\cov_i$ and computes the wavefront $u_i(\coordinate)=a_i(\coordinate)e^{ikz_i}$, where $z_i = (\mean_i)_z$ is the Gaussian object depth and $k = \frac{2\pi}{\lambda}$.
 Then, each wavefront $u_i(\coordinate)$ is propagated using the angular spectrum propagation operator $\prop(\cdot; z)$~\cite{goodman2005introduction, matsushima2009band} and alpha blended from \textit{front to back} using the opacity $o_i$ and color $c_i$ associated with each Gaussian to get the final composited wavefront profile at the SLM, given by Eqs.~\ref{eq:gwsplat} and \ref{eq:gwsplat_T}.
 We refer to this process as \textit{alpha wave blending}:

 GWS inherits the ability of Gaussian splatting to seamlessly merge large numbers of Gaussians for high-quality reconstruction.
-GWS further collapses to the original ray-based alpha blending \cite{kerbl3Dgaussians, huang20242d} and volume rendering \cite{kajiya1984ray} if we ignore the wave propagation operator and match the phase of all wavefronts at all depths (i.e., $\angle u_\idx=kz_i$) such that the composited wavefront at the SLM plane achieves a smooth or near-constant phase profile.
+GWS further collapses classic alpha blending and volume rendering \cite{kerbl3Dgaussians, kajiya1984ray} if we ignore the wave propagation operator and match the phase of all wavefronts at all depths (i.e., $\angle u_\idx=kz_i$) such that the composited wavefront at the SLM plane achieves a smooth or near-constant phase profile, which we will formally derive in Section \ref{sec:awb_random}.
 Therefore, this formulation of GWS inherently generates ``smooth-phase'' holograms.
-Although GWS has demonstrated the potential to recreate sharp details with photorealistic image quality ~\cite{choi2025gaussian}, prior works in holography \cite{schiffers2023stochastic, kim2022accommodative, shi2024ergonomic, lee2022binary, choi2022time} have pointed out that smooth-phase holograms are undesirable due to their poor SLM bandwith utilization, unnatural defocus blur, large depth of field (i.e., small blur variation across different depths), and floater artifacts.
-In the following sections we refer to GWS as smooth-phase GWS, or GWS-SP.
+Although GWS has demonstrated the potential to recreate sharp details with photorealistic image quality ~\cite{choi2025gaussian}, prior works in holography \cite{schiffers2023stochastic, kim2022accommodative, shi2024ergonomic, lee2022binary} have pointed out that smooth-phase holograms are undesirable due to their poor SLM bandwidth utilization, unnatural defocus blur, large depth of field (i.e., small blur variation across different depths), and floater artifacts.
+GWS also requires $|u_i(\coordinate)|$ to be a 2D Gaussian distribution, thus its generalizability to other geometric primitives remains unknown.

+Most importantly, na\"ively extending GWS to random-phase primitives (GWS-NRP) by additionally modulating each Gaussian wavefront with a random phase map $\phi_i \overset{\text{iid}}\sim \mathcal{U}(-\pi, \pi)$ as shown below: